JordanEvans/Diego/README.md

 <b>Screenplay Mode</b>

 Toggle the Screenplay Switch to Active.
-The first line of a scene now will autocomplete for Int/Ext, Location and Time.
+The first line of a scene now will auto-complete for Int/Ext, Location and Time.

+<b>Set Author/Contact Information</b>

+Press Atl + i, this information will be inserted into rtf and pdfs.

+<i>Not implemented yet.</i>

+<b>Move A Scene/Page</b>

+Select the Scene or Page to be moved in the Scene/Page View.
+Hold down Control key and press up or down arrow key.

+<i>Not implemented yet.</i>